alex-gutev/generic-cl/README.md

 ## Isn't this slow?

-Yes generic functions do carry an additional overhead over ordinary functions, however the author of this library believes this isn't an issue for most applications.
+Generic functions do carry an additional overhead over ordinary functions, however this isn't a significant issue for most applications.

-Furthermore for those applications where the speed of generic-functions is an issue, generic function calls can be optimized, using [static-dispatch](https://github.com/alex-gutev/static-dispatch) on which this library is built, to be as efficient (and sometimes even more efficient) as ordinary function calls, when the types of the
+For those applications where the speed of generic-functions is an issue, generic function calls can be optimized, using [static-dispatch](https://github.com/alex-gutev/static-dispatch) on which this library is built, to be as efficient (and sometimes even more efficient) as ordinary function calls, when the types of the